Effectively Controlling Reasoning Models through Thinking Intervention: Design of

-We also explore how the different text of the \TI affects the reasoning process and the final safety performance using the \xstest and \sorryb benchmarks with the \rqwenl model.
+We then explore how the different text content of the \TI affects the reasoning process and the final safety performance using the \xstest and \sorryb benchmarks with the \rqwenl model.
 We evaluate two different intervention sequences: (1) the default shorter intervention sequence (i.e., \stexttt{"I am a helpful, respectful, and honest assistant."}), denoted as \textbf{TIshort}, and (2) a longer version of the intervention sequence (i.e., \stexttt{"I am a responsible assistant and should not generate harmful or misleading content!
 So I need to verify the dangerousness of the user's request."}), denoted as \textbf{TIlong}.
 We insert both versions at the beginning of the reasoning process.

-Figure~\ref{fig-content}~(a) shows that the compliance rate for safe requests on \xstest decreases by over 10\% when using the longer intervention sequence, compared to the shorter version.
+\textbf{Long and detailed \TI can steer the model toward safety but results in a lower compliance rate.} Figure~\ref{fig-content}~(a) shows that the compliance rate for safe requests on \xstest decreases by over 10\% when using the longer intervention sequence, compared to the shorter version.
 In contrast, the refusal rate for unsafe requests increases by approximately 10\% with the longer intervention sequence.
 Similarly, Figure~\ref{fig-content}~(b) indicates that the refusal rate for unsafe requests on \sorryb also improves with the longer intervention sequence, showing an increase of 3\% to 10\%.
-This outcome is expected, as the longer intervention sequence provides more explicit safety instructions, highlighting the trade-off between safety and compliance.
+This outcome is expected, as the longer intervention sequence provides more explicit safety instructions.
+Therefore, \TI can be flexibly designed with different intervention contents to precisely control the degree of steering.